SIX TYPES OF TEA

 Of the six tea types, Oolong tea is the most complex tea to process.

 I call Oolong the Champagne of Tea.
 Semi-fermented, Oolong tea bursts with exotic fragrance and a sophisticated taste profile.
-Highly celebrated in China, Oolong tea comes with ancient lore belonging to fantasy novels.
-We capture this mystical origin story in the film 9 DRAGONS TEA.
+Highly celebrated in China, Oolong tea has an ancient lore associated with fantasy novels.
+We capture this mystical origin story in our Tea Documentary.

-Proper Oolong tea-tasting is a ceremonial experience, showing respect for Tea and the tea drinker.
-Done right, Oolong tea-tasting is a journey for the mind and the body, stimulating yet tranquil.
+Proper Oolong tea tasting is a ceremonial experience that shows respect for Tea and the tea drinker.
+Done right, Oolong tea tasting is a journey for the mind and the body, stimulating yet tranquil.

 “It’s like letting Tea take you on a walk through the meadow in springtime.
 There is no need for words.”